zdchu/MiLEt/README.md

-Code for AAAI 2024 long paper **Meta-Reinforcement Learning via Exploratory Task Clustering**.
-The code is adapted from the [VariBAD](https://github.com/lmzintgraf/varibad) implementation.
+Code for AAAI 2024 long paper [**Meta-Reinforcement Learning via Exploratory Task Clustering**](https://arxiv.org/abs/2302.07958).
+The code is partially adapted from the [VariBAD](https://github.com/lmzintgraf/varibad) implementation.

 ## Usage
 Run the model with default settings, for example, on the Ant-Goal environment